evnbr/bindery/README.md

 #### Background

 bindery.js was originally written in Spring 2014 for [for/with/in](http://htmloutput.risd.gd/),
 a publication from participants in "HTML Output" at RISD.
-It was based on the [now-abandoned](https://alistapart.com/blog/post/css-regions-considered-harmful) CSS Regions spec, [polyfill by Remy Francois](https://github.com/FremyCompany/css-regions-polyfill).
-With thanks to the contributions and feedback from [Catherine Leigh Schmidt](http://cath.land), [Lukas WinklerPrins](http://ltwp.net), and [John Caserta](http://johncaserta.com/).
+For more, [see here](http://evanbrooks.info/bindery/about).